 How to Rid Your Body of Cancer-Causing Chemicals

 Hair Mineral Analysis.
-A nutritional balancing program based on a hair mineral analysis is a very effective tool to detox.
+A Mineral Power program based on a hair mineral analysis is a very effective tool to detox.
 The hair analysis reveals heavy metal toxicity and the minerals in which you are deficient.
 Our body can release heavy metals and toxic forms of minerals when you supplement with the bioavailable minerals your body needs.
 It provides a roadmap for targeted mineral and detox supplementation.
-For more information, see my blog Nutritional Balancing with Hair Mineral Analysis.
+For more information, see Mineral Power.

 Take Responsibility for Your Health